BdR76/CSVLint/readme.md

 CSV Lint - Notepad++ plugin
 ===========================

-CSVLint is a plug-in for Notepad++ for metadata discovery, technical data validation and reformatting on tabular data files.
-You can take a dataset and:
+CSV Lint is a plug-in for Notepad++ for metadata discovery, technical data validation and reformatting on tabular data files.

+Use CSV Lint to quickly detect any technical errors in csv data or fix datetime and decimal formatting.
+It is _not_ meant as a replacement for spreadsheet programs like Excel or SPSS.

+With CSV Lint you can take a dataset and:

 * Scan for metadata, i.e. detect columns and datatypes
 * Create schema.ini based on metadata
 * Validate data against schema.ini
 * Convert datetime/decimal values to different formats
 * Convert between comma, semicolon, tab separated, fixed width formats
+* Convert csv data to SQL insert script

 ![preview screenshot](/csvlint_preview.png?raw=true "CSVLint plug-in preview")

-CSVLint is still in alpha phase so for now it is still quite buggy.
+CSV Lint is stable and usable for most general use-cases, but it is a work-in-progress.
+If you encounter any bugs or unexpected output I encourage you to [report issues here](/issues/).

-It is based on a prototype project [Dataset MultiTool](https://github.com/BdR76/datasetmultitool)
+CSVLint is based on a prototype project [Dataset MultiTool](https://github.com/BdR76/datasetmultitool)

 How to use it
 -------------

 1. Open your dataset in Notepad++
+2. Open the "CSV Lint window" from the plug-in menu or toolbar
-2. Press "Refresh from data" to automatically detect format
+3. Press "Refresh from data" to automatically detect format
-3. Optionally, manually enter or adjust metadata
+4. Optionally, manually enter or adjust metadata
-4. Press "Validate data" to detect any data errors
+5. Press "Validate data" to detect any data errors

+If there are no errors in the data, you can click "Reformat data" for data reformatting options, or select "Convert to SQL" menu item to generate an SQL insert script.

 How to install
 --------------